Zenabu-Wintima/alx-pre_course1/README.md

-My first readme and am now coding in it
+ My first readme and am now coding inside it